Selena Gomez: Early life

-Selena Marie Gomez was born on July 22, 1992, in Grand Prairie, Texas, to Ricardo Joel Gomez and Texas-born former stage actress Mandy Teefey.
-She was named after Tejano singer Selena Quintanilla, who died in 1995.
+Selena Marie Gomez was born on July 22, 1992, in Grand Prairie, Texas, to Ricardo Joel Gomez and Texas-born former stage actress Amanda Dawn "Mandy" (née Cornett) Teefey.
+She was named after Tejano singer Selena Quintanilla.
 Her father is of Mexican descent, while her mother, who was adopted, has Italian ancestry.
-Gomez's paternal grandparents emigrated to Texas from Monterrey in the 1970s.
-Of her heritage, Gomez has said she is "a proud third-generation American-Mexican" and "My family does have quinceañeras, and we go to the communion church.
+Gomez's paternal grandparents emigrated to Texas from Monterrey, Mexico in the 1970s.
+She has called herself "a proud third-generation American-Mexican" and once said "My family does have quinceañeras, and we go to the communion church.
 We do everything that's Catholic, but we don't really have anything traditional except go to the park and have barbecues on Sundays after church."
-Gomez was fluent in Spanish until age seven.
+Gomez's Spanish fluency waned after age seven, when she began working on television.

 Her parents divorced when she was five years old, and she remained with her mother.
-Gomez has two younger half-sisters and a younger stepbrother: Gracie Elliot Teefey, through Mandy and her second husband, Brian Teefey, and Victoria "Tori" and Marcus Gomez, through Ricardo and his second wife, Sara.
+Gomez's mother and her second husband, Brian Teefey, had a daughter, Gracie Elliot Teefey, born in 2013.
+Through her father and his second wife, Sara, she has a half-sister, Victoria "Tori" Gomez, and a step-brother named Marcus.
+For most of her childhood, she was homeschooled, save for a brief period when she attended a traditional school as a young girl.
 She earned her high-school diploma through homeschooling in May 2010.

 Gomez was born when her mother was 16 years old.
-The family had financial troubles throughout Gomez's childhood, her mother struggling to provide for the pair.
-At one point, Gomez recalls that they had to search for quarters just to get gas for their car.
+The family had financial troubles throughout Gomez's childhood, with her mother struggling to provide for the pair.
+At one point, Gomez recalls that they had to search for quarters to buy gas for their car.
 Her mother later recalled that the two would frequently walk to their local dollar store to buy spaghetti for dinner.

 Gomez has said, "I was frustrated that my parents weren't together, and never saw the light at the end of the tunnel where my mom was working hard to provide a better life for me.
 I'm terrified of what I would have become if I'd stayed [in Texas]."
 She later added that her mother "was really strong around me.
 Having me at 16 had to have been a big responsibility.
 She gave up everything for me, had three jobs, supported me, sacrificed her life for me."
 Gomez had a close relationship with her grandparents as a child and appeared in various pageants.
 Her grandparents often took care of her while her parents finished their schooling, and she has said they "raised her" until she found success in show business.